 Gerri Rachins

-Rachins has been a faculty member for twenty years at the School of The Museum of Fine Arts at Tufts in Boston and was also a faculty member at Massachusetts College of Art & Design for over a decade.
-She studied at the New York Studio School while earning a Bachelor of Fine Arts from the University of the Arts, Philadelphia.
-In 2001, Rachins earned a Master of Fine Arts from Massachusetts College of Art and Design in Boston, MA working in painting, drawing, and printmaking.
-Her artworks are part of private and public collections, including the Museum of Fine Arts, Boston, the Danforth Art Museum, Fidelity Investments, and others throughout the United States and Europe.
+Gerri Rachins (b.
+1955, Brookline, MA) is an American artist, living and working in Boston and Cape Cod.
+She taught for twenty years at the School of the Museum of Fine Arts at Tufts University in Boston and was also a faculty member at Massachusetts College of Art and Design for over a decade.
+Rachins studied at the New York Studio School while earning a Bachelor of Fine Arts from the University of the Arts, Philadelphia.
+In 2001, she earned a Master of Fine Arts from Massachusetts College of Art and Design in Boston, working in painting, drawing, and printmaking.
+Her artworks are part of private and public collections throughout the United States, including the Museum of Fine Arts, Boston, the Addison Gallery of American Art, the Zillman Art Museum, the Danforth Art Museum, and Fidelity Investments, among others.

-In the Boston area, Rachins’ works are represented by Mobilia Gallery, Cambridge, MA, who recently hosted a 20-year retrospective to celebrate their long-standing representation of her work.
-She is represented in New York by The Painting Center where she hosted her most recent solo exhibition, “ALMOST EVERYTHING IS GOING WELL” in Fall of 2022.
+In the Boston area, Rachins’ works are represented by Mobilia Gallery, Cambridge, which hosted a twenty-year retrospective in 2022 to celebrate their long-standing association.
+She is represented in New York by The Painting Center, where she has presented four solo exhibitions.

 www.gerrirachins.com @gerrirachins Artsy